MicrosoftDocs/fabric-docs/docs/data-science/use-ai-samples.md

 Follow along in the [tutorial for predicting customer churn](customer-churn.md).

-### Recommender
+### Recommendations

 An online bookstore wants to increase sales by providing customized recommendations.
-By using customer book rating data, you can develop and deploy a recommendation to provide predictions.
+By using customer book rating data, you can develop and deploy a recommendation model to provide predictions.

 Follow along in the [tutorial for training a retail recommendation model](retail-recommend-model.md).